murugapl/manage-vaccinations-in-schools-guidance/README.md

 pip install -r requirements.txt playwright install
 ```
 Ensure you are on the latest version of Mavis.
-Reset the database used in your local deployment of the service, by deleting the database `manage_vaccinations_development` and re-running `bin/setup` from the [Mavis](https://github.com/nhsuk/manage-vaccinations-in-schools?tab=readme-ov-file) repo.
+Reset the database used in your local deployment of the service, visiting the `/reset` endpoint.

 Then run:
 ```bash